-A records for the TAS for VMs app and system domains, and any other records desired for your Ops Manager deployments.
+A records for the TAS for VMs app and system domains, and any other records desired for your Tanzu Operations Manager deployments.

-You do not need to make any configuration changes in Ops Manager to support Azure DNS.
+You do not need to make any configuration changes in Tanzu Operations Manager to support Azure DNS.

 Use Standard Azure Load Balancers (ALBs).
 To allow Internet ingress, you must create the ALBs with elastic IP addresses.

 During installation, you configure ALBs for TAS for VMs GoRouters.
-For more information, see Create Load Balancers in Deploying Ops Manager on Azure.
+For more information, see Create Load Balancers in Deploying Tanzu Operations Manager on Azure.
 When applicable, TCP routers and SSH Proxies also require load balancers.

 The TAS for VMs system and app domains must resolve to your ALBs and have either a private or a public IP address assigned.
 You set these domains in the Domains pane of the TAS for VMs tile.

-If shared network resources do not exist in an Azure subscription, you can use a single resource group to deploy Ops Manager and define network constructs.
+If shared network resources do not exist in an Azure subscription, you can use a single resource group to deploy Tanzu Operations Manager and define network constructs.

-Note: As of Ops Manager v2.5.3, Ops Manager on Azure supports both availability zones (AZs) and Availability Sets.
+As of Tanzu Operations Manager v2.5.3, Tanzu Operations Manager on Azure supports both availability zones (AZs) and Availability Sets.